 The saddle barn at Ft.
 Ben State Park offer trail rides (for ages 6+) and lessons starting at $21.00 per person and parent assisted pony rides for all ages for $3.50 (or $3.00 if paying by cash).
 Open daily 9am-5pm March 19-Oct.
 30

-For $5 a child you can visit this family’s home for unlimited pony rides.
-Miniature ponies are available every Wednesday from 11am-5pm through Oct.
-31st.
+For $5 each child, you can visit this family farm for unlimited miniature pony rides.
 There is also playground equipment to play on and other animals including a friendly goat, and bunnies, chickens, and ducks that kids can pet and hold.
-Some other farm animals such as pigs and sheep are also available to view.
+Some other farm animals such as pigs and sheep are also available to see.

 A few local farms offer opportunities to get up close and personal with their animals.
 Below are some features of our favorites.
 Contact each location before visiting to check on seasonal hours and animals available.